Skip to content

 Is it safe to use BNPL?

 Unlike a credit card, buy now pay later providers aren’t protected under Section 75 of the Consumer Credit Act.
-With a credit card, if you buy anything worth between £100 and £30,000 and your order doesn’t arrive or is faulty, you can claim the money back from your card provider.
-This isn’t the case with BNPL.
+This means there's no safety net if your order doesn't arrive or is faulty.

 Features